mbernal-git/mbernal-git/README.md

 Feedback app (private repository)

-The purpose of this project is to develop a simple app that would require services from other system.
-The mobile app sends user input to the NestJS API.
-The NestJS API will send the request and response using the TypeORM library through the Postgres database.
-All system connection are done via Docker and docker-compose.
-Finally, I created a simple dashboard for displaying Net promoter Score (NPS) and Customer Satisfaction Score (CSAT) for a small salon business in Perth.
-This is a private repository but I am willing to share the code to prospect employers.
+The purpose of this project is to develop a simple distributed system to collect client feedback after their appointment.
+This app targets Samsumg Tablet A8 in both landscape or portrait screen.
+I am using agile delivery with Jira as my prefered software development tools.
+The code base is in a private repository hosted in BitBucket.
+I will be happy to share you my code for hiring pourposes.

 ![v.1.0.0](emma-feedback1024_1.jpg)
 ![v.1.0.0](emma-feedback1024_2.jpg)